This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

-They offer a Rice Experience to visitors to learn about the process of planting and harvesting a rice paddy through fun, hands-on lessons.
+They offer a Rice Experience for visitors looking for things to do in Luang Prabang that teach them about the process of planting and harvesting a rice paddy through fun, hands-on lessons.
 Although the experience is a bit pricey, the money goes toward community projects including schooling for local farmers’s children and scholarships for students at the Agricultural College of Luang Prabang.

 You can even spend the night on the farm with a Home Stay visit.
 There are also opportunities to go more in depth to learn about farming and teach English to local students as a Volunteer.

 4. Observe Tak Bat Alms Giving